Whitby, Redcar and Middlesbrough Union Railway: Loftus to Whitby

 In 1960, work began to dismantle the line, viaducts were sold for scrap metal and concrete was used in the construction of sea defences.

 The railway today

-In 1973, a 4+1/2 mi section of the line at the northern end, was re-opened after (Cleveland Potash) developed Boulby potash mine next to the former route, north of the village of Boulby in Redcar and Cleveland.
+In 1973, a 4+1/2 mi section of the line at the northern end, was re-opened after Cleveland Potash Ltd developed Boulby potash mine next to the former route, north of the village of Boulby in Redcar and Cleveland.
 This section of the line remains open as a freight line, but the stations remain closed.
 The dismantled section south of Boulby is now a footpath.

 In January 2019, Campaign for Better Transport released a report identifying the line between Saltburn and Loftus which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).